hard-nett/docs/docs/cosmwasm/local/submit-wasm-proposal.md

 # Submit a Cosmwasm Governance Proposal

-The following is a quick guide to provide a basic example on how submit a wasm binary proposal in Osmosis.
+The following is a quick guide to provide a basic example on how submit a wasm binary proposal in Terp Network.
 This particular example will be with localterp but it can also be used with testnet.

 ## localterp
 The easiest way to setup your localterp is by downloading the [automated installer](https://get.terp.network/).
 You can learn more about localterp by reading the [README](https://github.com/terpnetwork/localterp) in the official repo.